banisterious/obsidian-oneirometrics/docs/planning/roadmap.md

   - Custom date range templates
   - Export/import date ranges
   - **Possible TODO:** Allow user-defined custom presets to appear in the dropdown alongside built-in presets

+### Documentation Maintenance
+- Consider deleting archived documentation files from `docs/archive/legacy/` after thorough testing period
+  - Verify all content has been properly migrated
+  - Ensure no important historical context or information has been lost
+  - Confirm users and contributors have adapted to the new documentation structure
+  - Target timeframe: 3-6 months after documentation reorganization completion

 ## Potential Future Features